CanonicalLtd/maas-docs/en/installconfig-rack.md

 In regards to region controller and rack controller communication, each rack controller must be able to:

-- Initiate TCP connections (for HTTP) to each region controller on port 80 or port 5240, the choice of which depends on the setting of the MAAS URL.
+- for HTTP, to each region controller on port 5240.
+If high availability is implemented then this will typically become port 80.
+See [MAAS HA][manage-ha].
-- Initiate TCP connections (for RPC) to each region controller between port 5250 and 5259 inclusive.
+- for RPC, to each region controller between port 5250 and 5259 inclusive.
 This permits up to 10 `maas-regiond` processes on each region controller host.
 At present this is not configurable.

 ## Install a rack controller